hetslop/hetslop/README.md

 byf:
 - i have bipolar and pretty much insufferable to talk with
-- odd + sud diagnosed as a teen
+- cd + sud diagnosed as a teen

 dni:
 - basic dni criteria